richiercyrus/Venator/README.md

 # Venator

 Venator is a python tool used for gathering data for the purpose of proactive macOS detection.
-It is designed to support the native macOS python installation (2.7.x).
-Happy macOS Hunting!
+Support for High Sierra & Mojave using native macOS python version (2.7.x).
+Happy Hunting!

-Venator modules:
+"Placeholder for the run as root error message"

+"Placeholder for the HELP menu"

+`Of note, S3 funtionality will be part of a upcoming release.`

+Below are the Venator modules and the data each module contains.
+Once the script is complete, you can search for data by module in the following way:
+`module:<name of module>`

 `system_info`:
 * hostname